tmgthb/Prompt-Programming/README.md

 [Task-driven Autonomous Agent Utilizing GPT-4, Pinecone, and LangChain for Diverse Applications](https://yoheinakajima.com/task-driven-autonomous-agent-utilizing-gpt-4-pinecone-and-langchain-for-diverse-applications/)

+Task-driven autonomous agent, with vector database and Langchain.

+Takes objective, pulls an item from task queue and moves it to execution agent with access to memory.
+Apart includes task creation and task prioritization agents.

 [HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace](https://arxiv.org/abs/2303.17580)

 []()